bioinfo-lessons/repaso_r/lessons/introduction_to_tidy.md

 | Marta | Computer_science-Math-Biology|

 Our first column is composed of student names.
 Each cell represents a unique observation.
 However, the column **courses** contains multiple courses separated by '-'.
 Moreover, we also have '_' as a substitute for whitespaces.
 We are looking at what we call **untidy** data.
 We could tidy this column in base R, but it we would have to write quite a bit of commands.
-In this lesson, we are going to harness the power of the _tidyverse_ to allow us to solve this problem and many more effortlessly.

-## The purpose of the tidyverse
-The _tidyverse_ is a collection of R libraries for data science.
-They share a common grammar, structure and design philosophy.
-Moreover, they greatly simplify problems that are difficult to tackle in base R. For instance, the above table could be _tidied up_ using two functions only.
+On the other hand, the above table can be _tidied up_ with just two functions from the _tidyverse_.

 ## Tidy vs untidy data